drossegger/drossegger.github.io/_pages/about.md

 In my Ph.D. thesis I focused on question 1,2, and 4 if we consider computational properties not up to isomorphism but up to other equivalence relations such as elementary equivalence and bi-embeddability.
 Because of this I developed an interest in the complexity of equivalence relations both from a descriptive as well as from a computational point of view.

 ### About my Teaching
-If you want to know what I am currently teaching or access past course notes please look at [Teaching & Notes](/teaching/).
+If you want to know about my teaching experience or access course notes please look at [Teaching & Notes](/teaching/).